NCEAS/metacat/docs/user/metacat/source/dataone.rst

 The DataONE Service Interface
 -----------------------------
-DataONE acheives interoperability by defining a lightweight but powerful set of REST_ web services that can be implemented by various data management software systems to allow those systems to effectively communicate with one another, exchange data, metadata, and other scientific objects.
+DataONE achieves interoperability by defining a lightweight but powerful set of REST_ web services that can be implemented by various data management software systems to allow those systems to effectively communicate with one another, exchange data, metadata, and other scientific objects.
 This `DataONE Service Interface`_